What comes to your mind when you first think of Qatar?

 10. Kunafa with Cheese

 Do you have a sweet tooth or just love eating all kinds of foods that comes your way?
 One of the most traditional sweets in the Middle East, Kunafa with cheese makes the mouth water and crave for more everything people take one bit.
-With some added flavors, it has made its way to the top of the Qatari food in Doha.
+With some added flavors, it has made its way to the top of the Qatari food.
 It is one of the foods people often eat during Ramadan.
 The idea of biting into something that is soaked in sugar and melted cheese, will transport people into heaven or rather taken them on a journey of the land of the sweets.
 It is too good to believe, isn't it?

 People can always give themselves a treat to this sweet every year.
 Al Aker Sweets is one of the places in Doha people can give themselves a treat to Kunafa, nestled in the middle of Souq Waqif.
 In case you are craving for that extra sweetness, then Nutella Kunafa is the thing for you.
 With so much variety, people will never want to leave the Middle East.